Ricardo Viera

-Ricardo Viera (December 1945–April 1, 2020) was a Cuban artist specializing in painting, drawing, and engraving.
+Ricardo Viera (December 15, 1945 – April 1, 2020) was a Cuban-born American visual artist, educator, museum director, art collector, and curator.
+He specializing in working in painting, drawing, and engraving.
+He was a professor of art at Lehigh University in Pennsylvania from 1974 until 2018; and also served as the director and chief curator of the Lehigh University Art Galleries (LUAG) museum.

+Early life and education

+Ricardo Viera was born in December 15, 1945, in Ciego de Avila, Camagüey, Cuba.
+When he was 17 years old, Viera immigrated to the United States.

-In 1973 he studied at the School of the Museum of Fine Arts, Boston, Massachusetts.
-In 1974 he graduated with a Master of Fine Arts from the Rhode Island School of Design in Providence, Rhode Island.
+He received a BFA degree in 1973 from the School of the Museum of Fine Arts (now School of the Museum of Fine Arts at Tufts) in Boston, Massachusetts; and a MFA degree in 1974 from the Rhode Island School of Design in Providence, Rhode Island.
+Additionally he received a certificate of museum management from the museum at the University of Colorado Boulder.

-Principal Curatorships
+Curatorships

+In 1982, Viera worked as a curator consultant for six months for the Cuban Museum of Arts and Culture (formerly the Cuban Museum of the Americas, 1974–1999) in Miami.

-Between 1988-1989 he was the curator of the 24th Annual Contemporary American Art Exhibition.
+Between 1988–1989, he was the curator of the 24th Annual Contemporary American Art Exhibition.
 In 1989 he made the curatorships of the exhibitions William Rau.
 Photographer: The Lehigh Valley Railroad Photographs.
-In 1994 he worked also in American Voices: Cuban American Photography in the U.S.', in FotoFest'94, Fifth Biennial International Festival of Photography, Houston, U.S. In 1998 he was the curator of Josef Bajus.
+In 1994 he worked also in American Voices: Cuban American Photography in the U.S., in FotoFest'94, Fifth Biennial International Festival of Photography, Houston, U.S. In 1998 he was the curator of Josef Bajus.
 Design Explorations Mixed Media, in DuBois Gallery, Lehigh University Art Galleries, Pennsylvania, U.S.

-Individual Exhibitions
+Exhibitions

+Solo exhibitions

-In 1979 he exhibited his works in Ricardo Viera., in the Sardoni Art Gallery, Wilkes College, Wilkes Bane, Pennsylvania, U.S. In 1985 he presented Island on my mind in the Museum of Contemporary Hispanic Art (MOCHA), New York City, U.S. In 1986 he made other personal exhibition: Ricardo Viera: Computer Graphics 1986, in the Kemerer Museum, Bethlehem, Pennsylvania, U.S. And in 1987 he presented his works in Ricardo Viera: Computer Art, in the East Stroudsburg University Art Gallery, East Stroudsburg, Pennsylvania, U.S.
+In 1979 he exhibited his works in Ricardo Viera., in the Sardoni Art Gallery, Wilkes College, Wilkes Bane, Pennsylvania, U.S. In 1985 he presented Island on my mind in the Museum of Contemporary Hispanic Art (MOCHA), New York City, U.S. In 1986 he made other personal exhibition: 'Ricardo Viera: Computer Graphics 1986, in the Kemerer Museum, Bethlehem, Pennsylvania, U.S. And in 1987 he presented his works in Ricardo Viera: Computer Art, in the East Stroudsburg University Art Gallery, East Stroudsburg, Pennsylvania, U.S.

-Collective Exhibitions
+Group exhibitions

 He was part of many collective exhibitions, among them we can quote in 1977 Re encuentro Cubano 1977, Museo Cubano de Arte y Cultura, Miami, Florida, U.S. Some of his works were selected to conform the V (1981) and VII (1986) Bienal de San Juan del Grabado Latinoamericano y del Caribe, San Juan, Puerto Rico.
 In 1982 he was one of the selected artists to conform Young Hispanics U.S., in the 27th Annual Contemporary Art.
 Ralph Wilson Gallery, Lehigh University Art Galleries, Bethlehem, Pennsylvania, U.S. And in 1990 he was also included in the Urban Anthropology, in the Sculptors Gallery, New York City, U.S.